Description

 - Foliage stage: juvenile

-- Species origin: East Asia
+- Origin of the species: East Asia

 - Origin of cultivar: unknown

-Description of Hedera rhombea 'Variegata
+Description of Hedera rhombea ‘Variegata’

 - Growth habit: spreading, sparse